Firecrawl and Trafilatura Crawlers Documentation¶

 Obtain a Firecrawl API key from Firecrawl and set it in

-your environment variables, e.g. in your .env
+your environment variables, e.g. in your .env file as

 -